railesDev/JetsonFaceID/README.md

 Botcommunicator

 Performs replying to user's messages and handles commands
-TODO: edit database

 Purge_queues deletes all the odd info from queues from older sessions

 Requirements can be found in requirements.txt

-Dbmanager works as a library of functions that will be used by processer
+Db_table works as a library of functions that will be used by processer, botcommunicator and facefinder

 UPD: Now takes 60 photos and works with docker postgresql database!
+The accuracy has been made higher and now there's an option of editing the database and sending the report photo